nourallah171727/observability-as-code/README.md

     }
   }
 ```
-update:
+UPDATE:
 if you want to update a dashboard please be sure to update existing classes , DO NOT ADD A CLASS WITH SAME UID!(only one of the dashboards with same UID would get persisted)

+DELETE:
-delete: just delete the Dashboard class impelemnting DashboardDefinition from the dashboards package
+just delete the Dashboard class impelemnting DashboardDefinition from the dashboards package

-reuse:
+REUSE:
 if you are a developer who wishes to reuse some already created class , I have a very elegant way of doing it for you!
 example:
 ```java